dheepakg/dheepakg.github.io/_posts/2019-06-23-why-climate-change-fight-not-getting-traction.md

 We have been accustomed to capitalistic values in last several decades.
 So, to rally the entire species on a an agenda, you would need a money-factor.
 There should be a global bank formed to sponsor the battle against the climate change.
 And also, penalises the nations that contributes to the Climate changes.

+### Who should pay what?

+It's absurd to expect a developing nation to invest huge sum in exploring renewable source.
+The developed nations should contribute the resource both financial & research and exploration.
+This can be only synergy towards the greater good.
+The argument should not be *us vs them* rather it should be *we*.
+If not we work together there is no way to avert this calamity.

+### Are we ready to work together, yet?
+No. We are intrinsically fed with *dont-repair-if-its-not-broken* attitude.
+We would have more concrete action plans only if something drastic happens.